Correlated Random Measures: Correlated Random Measures

 \parhead{Example: Correlated Dirichlet process.} We can normalize the measure to construct a \textit{correlated random probability measure} from a correlated random measure.
 If $M(\cdot)$ is a correlated random measure, then

 is a correlated random probability measure.
-(This requires that $M(E) < \infty$.)
 As we discussed in \mysec{background}, the Dirichlet process is a normalized gamma process~\citep{Ferguson:1973}.
-When we normalize the correlated gamma process, we obtain a correlated Dirichlet process.\footnote{Proposition 2 in \myappendix{integrability} describes conditions for well-defined normalization (i.e., $M(E) < \infty$) in correlated random measures.}
+When we normalize the correlated gamma process, we obtain a correlated Dirichlet process.

+This construction requires that $M(E) < \infty$.
+Proposition 2 in \myappendix{integrability} describes conditions for well-defined normalization (i.e., $M(E) < \infty$) in correlated random measures.
+Roughly, these conditions require finiteness of the expected value of the transformed weights against the product of the transformation distribution and the Levy measure.
+This condition plays a central role in constructing useful Bayesian nonparametric models.

 \parhead{The correlation structure.} Finally, we calculate the correlation structure of a correlated random measure.
 Consider a measure, $M \sim \corr(\mathcal{C}, K, m, T)$.
 To understand the nature of the correlation, we compute $\textrm{Cov}(M(A), M(B))$ for two sets $A$ and $B$.